 Before you switch, it’s important to take into account your whole financial situation, including financial products such as home loans, credit cards, life insurance and other insurance products so that you understand your budget before you start.

 The best way to make the switch is to use a comparison tool like CheapBills.
 As you’ve just read, there is a lot of expert knowledge and variables involved in finding the best plan.
 That’s where we can help.
-CheapBills has a team of experts that will understand your energy needs and find you the cheapest deal from our panel of providers.
+CheapBills has a team of experts that will understand your energy needs and find you the cheap deal from our panel of providers.

 Our energy price comparison experts will not only find you the best deal but take care of the switch for you, so all you have to do is sit back and start saving!